shsavage1993/wedding-website/README.md

 # Søren and Michelle Wedding Website

 This project uses React with Typescript connected to a Firebase backend server.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts